Last Updated: September 19, 2014

 Data We Collect

 Rubicon Project does not collect personally identifiable information (“PII”) with its ad platform.
 When visitors come to a website of a publisher partner using Rubicon Project’s ad platform, Rubicon Project may collect non-personally identifiable information (“Non-PII”), including the data described below.
-Many jurisdictions, however, have different definitions for what is considered PII and Non-PII—for instance, some jurisdictions in the European Union consider IP addresses to be PII (or “personal data”).
+Many jurisdictions, however, have different definitions for what is considered PII and Non-PII—for instance, some jurisdictions in the European Union consider IP addresses, and/or unique device identifiers to be PII (or “personal data”).

 Non-PII is collected using the following standard web technologies: